Praetorian301/FreeriderHD-Track-Downloader/README.md

 ## ⚙️ How it works

 1. **User Input:**
-   The web interface accepts a FreeRiderHD track URL via a glass-morphism styled input field.
+   The web interface accepts a FreeRiderHD track URL via a paste friendly input field.

 2. **Track Number Extraction:**
    The backend isolates the track number using a regular expression (`t/(\d+)-`).